eclipse-bluechi/bluechi/doc/docs/api/description.md

     When a proxy is not needed anymore it is being removed on the node and a `ProxyRemoved` is emitted to notify the manager.

-### interface io.github.eclipse-bluechi.bluechi.Metrics
+### interface org.eclipse.bluechi.Metrics

 This interface is provides signals for collecting metrics.
-It is created by calling `EnableMetrics` on the `io.github.eclipse-bluechi.bluechi.Manager` interface and removed by calling `DisableMetrics`.
+It is created by calling `EnableMetrics` on the `org.eclipse.bluechi.Manager` interface and removed by calling `DisableMetrics`.

 #### Signals